Ensemble perspective for understanding temporal credit assignment

 Working at the ensemble level, the constituent neurons of our model also display neural selectivity of different nature in response to the task parameters.
 Some neurons show uni-selectivity, while the others show mixed selectivity.
-The selectivity property of neurons, shaped by the recurrent connections, is also a key factor impacting the behavioral output of the network, and thus deserves future studies about the structure basis of the neural selectivity.
+The selectivity property of neurons, shaped by the recurrent connections, is also a key factor impacting the behavioral output of the network, and thus deserves future studies particularly on the structure basis of the neural selectivity~\cite{Sel-2020}.

+Another promising direction is how to derive a biological learning rule inspired by our ensemble perspective, as already discussed in Sec.~\ref{stoc}.
+In particular, the rule takes local neural activity, connection probability and weight uncertainty together to guide the global behavior of the system, whose mechanism can be compared with neurophysiological experiments on the synapse level~\cite{Goto-2021}.

+Our mechanistic analysis shows that the ensemble learning is divided into two stages: the first is the lazy regime, where the output dynamics can be predicted by the derived RNTK theory; the second is the active regime, where both synaptic and neural dynamics have low-dimensional manifold structure, and the symmetry breaking of hyper-parameters drives the feature learning and exploration on the task manifold.

-Taken together, our model and the associated training method are able to provide insights toward a precise understanding of temporal credit assignment, not only in engineering applications (e.g., MNIST digit classification), but also in modeling brain dynamics (e.g., multisensory integration task).
+Taken together, our model and the associated theoretical and numerical analysis are able to provide insights toward a mechanistic understanding of temporal credit assignment, not only in engineering applications (e.g., MNIST digit classification), but also in modeling brain dynamics (e.g., multisensory integration task).